deuterium-software/Deuterium/help.md

+# DeuTerium Help
+New to DeuTerium?
+Refer to this when you need help.

+## Prefix
+You can use the prefix <b>"dt"</b> with any of the commands stated below.

-# Commands
+## Commands
-Here are all the commands you can use with 2L
+Here are all the commands you can use with DeuTerium

-## Filesystem
+### Filesystem
 Interact with the file system.

 - nf <sup>{name}</sup> - "New File" Creates a new file named {name} in the current directory.